serialport/node-serialport/publish-binaries.md

 We have an automated make task, we should always use this task to avoid forgetting any steps.
 The process for generating the binaries, publishing and releasing the npm module should be as follows:

 1. Merge all changes and new features into master.
+2. Fill out changelog.md.
-2. Bump up npm version *AND* binary host version in `package.json`, commit and push.
+3. Bump up npm version *AND* binary host version in `package.json`, commit and push.
 3. rum command: `make release`

 This task will do the following for you: